Scott Servais: Early years

-A native of Coon Valley, Wisconsin, Servais played high school baseball for the Westby Norsemen, and was selected in the second round of the 1985 amateur draft by the New York Mets, but did not sign.
-He opted to attend Creighton University in Omaha, Nebraska, and played college baseball for the Creighton Bluejays.
+A native of Coon Valley, Wisconsin, Servais played high school baseball for the Westby Norsemen and was selected in the second round of the 1985 amateur draft by the New York Mets but did not sign.
+He opted to attend Creighton University and played college baseball for the Creighton Bluejays.
 In 1986, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
 After his junior season, Servais was taken in the third round of the 1988 amateur draft by the Houston Astros.

 National teams

 Servais was a member of the United States national baseball team while the team competed in the last Amateur World Series before it was renamed the Baseball World Cup in 1986.
-Following the Amateur World Series, he played in the 1987 Pan American Games, where they won the silver medal and the 1987 Intercontinental Cup.
-Servais was also the back-up catcher for Doug Robbins at the 1988 Olympics in Seoul, where the U.S. won the gold medal, although baseball was only a demonstration event.
+Following the Amateur World Series, he played in the 1987 Pan American Games, where they won the silver medal, and the 1987 Intercontinental Cup.
+Servais was also the backup catcher for Doug Robbins at the 1988 Olympics in Seoul, where the U.S. won the gold medal, although baseball was only a demonstration event.